alexandrejournet/alexandrejournet/README.md

 # 💫 About Me:
 🚀 Hello !
-I'm a Software Engineer with an addiction to .NET Core and Angular !<br><br>🔭 Currently working on a building my own portfolio, a .NET Core boilerplate and a Git GUI (Electron, Angular and Nodegit maybe switch from Electron to Tauri)<br><br>📧 Shoot me on email or add me on LinkedIn !
+I'm a Software Engineer with an addiction to .NET and Angular !<br><br>🔭 Currently working on a building my own portfolio, a .NET API boilerplate and a Git GUI (Electron, Angular and Nodegit maybe switch from Electron to Tauri)<br><br>📧 Shoot me on email or add me on LinkedIn !

 ## 🌐 Socials: